jackwharrison/ssc-tool/docs/general/page3.md

 _Example Indicators:_ Availability of waste bins, presence of waste collection services, frequency of waste disposal.

-## Example Interventions by Theme

-### 1. Clothing
-- Distribute climate-appropriate clothing, including winter kits or lightweight garments for hot climates.
-- Provide sewing kits and materials for communities to repair or make their own clothing.
-- Partner with local organizations to establish clothing banks or second-hand clothing distribution points.

-### 2. Energy
-- Install solar-powered lighting in shelters and communal spaces.
-- Distribute fuel-efficient stoves to reduce firewood dependency and health risks.
-- Provide vouchers or subsidies for safe and affordable fuel sources.
-- Establish community charging stations for phones and essential devices.

-### 3. Cooking
-- Provide durable and culturally appropriate cooking utensils and storage containers.
-- Construct communal or household-level kitchens with proper ventilation.
-- Introduce food preservation techniques and low-tech cooling/storage solutions.

-### 4. Sleeping
-- Distribute mattresses, sleeping mats, and bedding materials.
-- Construct privacy partitions in shared shelters to improve dignity and safety.
-- Support local markets to provide affordable and accessible sleeping materials.

 ### 5. Cleanliness
 - Distribute hygiene and cleaning kits, including soap, detergent, and sanitation tools.